-2.3 Appointment Cycles
+2.4 Appointment Cycles

-2.3.1.
+2.4.1.
 Periodic Identification of New Shepherds

-At least every five years, the church shall go through the process of evaluating and selecting qualified men who have demonstrated elder/shepherd personal qualities and are willing and prepared to serve the church in the functions of an elder.
-In each selection process the church membership shall evaluate potential additional elders and reaffirm existing elders that are led to continue to serve.
-Each candidate that meets all selection criteria as identified in the document will serve for a 5-year term, which is the normal full term of service as an elder of Hardin Valley Church of Christ.
+At least every five four years (elder selection cycle), the church shall go through the process of evaluating and selecting qualified men who have demonstrated elder/shepherd personal qualities and are willing and prepared to serve the church in the functions of an elder.
+In each selection process the church membership shall evaluate potential additional elders. and reaffirm existing elders that are led to continue to serve.
+Each candidate that meets all selection criteria as identified in the document will serve for an 5 eight-year term, which is the normal full term of service as an elder of Hardin Valley Church of Christ.

-Besides the normal selection of new elders at five-year intervals, special selection processes may be held at some intermediate time if changing circumstances lead to general recognition of an immediate need for additional elders.
+Besides the normal selection of new elders at fivefour-year intervals, special selection processes may be held at some intermediate time if changing circumstances lead to general recognition of an immediate need for additional elders.